 Prism correction is used in eyeglasses for some people with diplopia, or double vision.
 This is when someone sees two separate images of one object.
 The prism helps align the two images, so that only one image is seen.

 Normally, we see one image through two eyes because light falls on the same part of the retina in each eye.
 With double vision, two images are seen because the light falls on different parts of the retina.

-How Does Prism Fix Double Vision?
+How Do Prism Glasses Fix Double Vision?

 A prism added to eyeglasses bends light before it travels through the eye.
 The light is redirected to the right place on the retina in each eye.
 The brain then fuses the two images together to produce one, clear picture.

-Will Prism Fix My Double Vision?
+Will Prism Glasses Fix My Double Vision?

 A prism may fix double vision from eye misalignment when caused by:

 Double vision has many causes, and a prism isn't helpful for all types of double vision.
 Because it can be a sign of a serious health condition, it's important to find out what's causing your double vision.